vsajip/sarge/docs/reference.rst

                   keyword arguments, which will cause those streams to be captured to those instances.

+   .. cssclass:: class-members-heading

+   Attributes

+   .. attribute:: returncodes

+      A list of the return codes of all sub-processes which were actually run.
+This will internally poll the commands in the pipeline to find the latest known return codes.

+   .. attribute:: returncode

+      The return code of the last sub-process which was actually run.

+   .. attribute:: commands

+      The :class:`Command` instances which were actually created.

+   .. attribute:: exceptions

+      A list of any exceptions creating subprocesses.
+This should be of use in diagnosing problems with commands (e.g. typos, or executables correctly spelled but not found on the system path).

+      .. versionadded:: 0.1.8

+   .. cssclass:: class-members-heading

+   Methods

    .. method:: run(input=None, async_=False)

       Run the pipeline.